padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/openshift/README.md

 oc adm policy who-can use scc nonroot

 # Add user
-oc adm policy add-scc-to-user nonroot system:serviceaccount:crc:default
+oc adm policy add-scc-to-user nonroot system:serviceaccount:myocp:default
 ```

-:exclamation: Note that as of **oc *v4.5*.9**, `oc get scc nonroot -o yaml` will not show the user you added using CLI.
+:exclamation: Note that as of **oc v4.5.9**, `oc get scc nonroot -o yaml` will not show the user you added using CLI.
 This is also true for the user added using the editor, which will not be shown in the output of `oc adm policy who-can use scc nonroot`.

 ## 4. Create OpenShift secrets